 "...it says that the giants of Biblical times were 400-450 feet tall.
 That is over 6 times taller than the largest dinosaur to ever exist, 4 times longer than a blue whale, longer than a football field, and the same height as the Great Pyramid in Egypt.
 If this is true, why does the Bible only speaks of giants as being 8-15 feet tall, and where are all the other legends in other cultures of giants who were this tall?"

-Does not the fact that Jude makes reference to the Book of Enoch give us sufficient reason to incorporate that particular work into the canon of Scripture?
-Not by any means.
+Even if Jude made reference to the Book of Enoch, that does not give us reason to incorporate it into the canon of Scripture.
 The Apostle Paul on a few occasions quoted pagan philosophers, yet those who believe in the divine inspiration of Enoch would not argue for the inclusion of those into the canon.
-There also remains the possibility that Jude was not actually quoting from the Book of Enoch but to some valid oral tradition.
+It is more likely that Jude was not actually quoting from the Book of Enoch but to some valid oral tradition.
 Many truthful statements can be found apart from the Bible on a variety of topics.
 The New Testament author does not call what he alludes to Scripture.
 Rather, the text reads as "Enoch said."
 The Old Testament also has apocalyptic texts (Isaiah 66:15-16; Zechariah 14:5).

 How are Christians supposed to view the Book of Enoch?
 We are to approach it as a literary work.
 It has value for historical research as do other ancient sources like Josephus.
 Moreover, this composite writing has been altered so many times by both Jews and Christians that there is no grounds to include it in the canon.
 As this source explains: